twbs/blog/src/_posts/2020-09-29-bootstrap-5-alpha-2.md

 We've pushed some additional breaking changes and important component updates to Alpha 3.
 To give you a heads up, here are some important upcoming moves:

 - Offcanvas support is coming thanks to [new side modals](https://github.com/twbs/bootstrap/pull/31285)!
 - We're [revamping the input group component](https://github.com/twbs/bootstrap/pull/31666), dropping support for quite a few variations.
 It's too complex, supports too many variations, and has had the most annoying `border-radius` bug through all of v4.
-(I'm so sorry for that!)
+(I'm so sorry about that!)
 - We're [upgrading floating labels](https://github.com/twbs/bootstrap/pull/30449) from a docs Example into a fully fledge form layout option, with support for textual inputs, selects, and textareas.
 - We're [adding font-size utilities](https://github.com/twbs/bootstrap/pull/30571) and updating our font-weight utilities.
 - [RTL is still coming!](https://github.com/twbs/bootstrap/pull/30980) The PR is being reviewed by our team and we're hoping to land it in Alpha 3 so we can get some folks testing with it.